NASA-PDS/doi-service/README.md

 - linting
 - building the rich documentation.

-To launch the full set of tests, simply run:
+To launch the full set of tests, simply set the following environment variables:

+- `CI` should be set to `true`
+- `DATACITE_USER` should be set to the PDS username of the testing Datacite instance
+- `DATACITE_PASSWORD` should be set to that username's password

+Then run:

     tox